2024-09-06

 The second computer course I took, after 6.41, was "Artificial Intelligence," taught by the late Prof. Marvin Minsky.
 This was the old kind of AI, where people wanted to find out how human intelligence worked, and to possibly use computers to do intelligent things.
 It was heady stuff.
 Minsky was one of the founders of the field, and showed us how many different ideas the field of AI contained.
 He was a great teacher.

 I took course 6.251, Introduction to System Programming, as soon as I could.
-When I took the course, there were a few exercises in MAD, and then we were presented with CAP (Classroom Assembly Program), a simple assembler for the 7094, and assigned a series of problems to improve it.
-The assembler itself was written in FAP, and we submitted batch jobs in the form of update runs that applied alters to the CAP source, reassembled and linked it, and ran a standard test suite.
-You got so many points for adding the * meaning "the current instruction counter," so many more for putting in a simple expression evaluator, and so on.
+When I took the course, there were a few exercises in the MAD language, and then we were presented with CAP (Classroom Assembly Program), a simple assembler for the 7094, and assigned a series of problems to improve it.
+The assembler itself was written in FAP, and we submitted batch jobs in the form of update runs that applied "alter" directives to the CAP source, reassembled and linked CAP, and ran a standard test suite.
+You got so many points for adding features to the assembler, such as * meaning "the current instruction counter," so many more points for putting in a simple expression evaluator, and so on.
 The textbook was by Corbató, Poduska, and Saltzer.

 I had programming jobs back home in Illinois each summer, where I learned the IBM 1401 and IBM 7070.